Smart City Africa

 Rights protection, data governance, citizen participation and independent accountability built into the operating model from day one, so digital and infrastructure investments do not deepen the inequalities they were meant to address.

-Talk to us about your city's next decision
+Talk to us about your city's next decision.

 Which themes fit best is highly city-specific.
 Tell us a little about the city, the partners involved, and what kind of decision you're trying to make.
 We'll come back with the right entry point.